gargjhanvi/Soft-constrained-Schrodinger-Bridge-a-Stochastic-Control-Approach/readme.md

 # Soft-constrained Schr&ouml;dinger Bridge: a Stochastic Control Approach

-This repo contains the implementation  of Soft-constrained Schr&ouml;dinger Bridge: a Stochastic Control Approach
+This repo contains the implementation  of the paper Soft-constrained Schr&ouml;dinger Bridge: a Stochastic Control Approach for the MNIST dataset

 ## Dependencies